GreenwaysTechnology/corejava-basics-Tesco-nov-25/Java_Basics.md

 *After sun Microsystems , Oracle corporation acquired java technology in 2010.
 After that java was called Oracle java..*

 Who is controlling the entire java technology?

  		**There is open source community ,JCP -https://www.jcp.org/en/home/index, who controls the java**

+						JEP -Oracle Owned body to enhance any features